 - Not initially designed for racing applications—internals need to be reinforced for forced-induction duties

 - Aftermarket support and development are limited due to the lack of initial popularity

 - Long stroke limits redline

 - Aluminum block and alloy sleeves are not as strong as iron

-- Would require resleeving in order to increase bore beyond 87mm
+- It would require resleeving to increase the bore beyond 87 mm

 - Lacks low-end torque